Resuming October 2023

 Areas of Focus:

 I am a graduate of the California Institute of Integral Studies in San Francisco, California, where I received a Master of Arts in Counseling Psychology with a concentration in Integral Counseling Psychology.
-I am a Licensed Professional Counselor Registered Intern based in Portland, Oregon.
-My primary supervisor is Daniel Donohue, LCSW (lic #6067).
+I am a Licensed Professional Counselor (Oregon #C6771) based in Ashland, Oregon.
 My graduate and post-graduate experience includes working as an outpatient alcohol and chemical-dependency counselor, school-based mental health therapist, and intensive outpatient mental health therapist.

 Growing up in the Pacific Northwest, I developed an appreciation for the natural world from a young age.
 Ever since I was a child, I have enjoyed exploring the forests, rivers, mountains, deserts and coastline of the western United States.
 Nature has always been a refuge for me, and a place I still go to for my own healing and sense of well-being.
-Today, I enjoy hiking, cross-country skiing, and cycling, and appreciate the abundant access to the outdoors here in Portland.
+These days, I enjoy hiking, mountain biking, and skiing, as well as caring for my garden and home.

-I have always felt called to the inner journey of self-discovery and healing, and have supported others in the field of natural healing and personal growth for many years as a yoga instructor, bodyworker, and workshop leader.
-In addition, while pursuing an undergraduate degree at the University of Oregon, I developed a strong interest in multiculturalism and social justice.
+I have always felt called to the inner journey of self-discovery, and have supported others in the field of healing and personal growth for many years as a men's group facilitator, yoga instructor, bodyworker, and workshop and retreat leader.
+As a young person, I developed a strong interest in cultural anthropology, world religions, and social justice.
+I continue to be inspired by a culturally-humble, social justice perspective that recognizes the worth and value of all people.

 Through my own explorations, I have found that the process of healing is not so much the attainment of something new or outside of myself - rather, it has been the gradual discovery of something that is already within.
 This discovery has led to new life-choices that are in greater alignment with my sense of self.
 This personal journey informs my work as a therapist, for I believe it is essential for healing professionals to also be engaged in their own growth and learning.